In this guide, we outline whether or not polyester might be a sustainable or eco friendly fabric.

 How Polyester Is Processed (Full Lifecycle)

-- Crude oil is extracted at the Extraction stage
+- Crude oil is extracted at the Extraction stage (oil is the feedstock for polyester)

 - At the Refinery stage, Ethane and Naphtha are made